WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/trademarks.md

 # Trademarks

+For trademark marking or attribution in documentation, follow the trademark, licensing, and citation guidelines provided by the owners of the respective marks.

+For additional information about WordPress trademarks, see the [Trademark Policy for WordPress](https://wordpressfoundation.org/trademark-policy/).

 ## Using trademarks

 Always use trademarked terms as adjectives.
 Don't use trademarked terms in verb or noun forms.